The Inside Story (TV program)

-The Inside Story is a Philippine public affairs show aired on ABS-CBN from July 10, 1990, to November 3, 1998, replacing PEP (People, Events and Places) Talk and was replaced by The Correspondents.
-It airs every Tuesday.
-It was initially hosted by Loren Legarda, and later on by Julius Babao and Cathy Yang after Legarda left the network after filing her candidacy as a Lakas-NUCD-UMDP senator and won with over 14 million votes.
+The Inside Story is a Philippine television public affairs show broadcast by ABS-CBN.
+Originally hosted by Loren Legarda and Korina Sanchez, it aired from July 10, 1990, to November 3, 1998, replacing PEP (People, Events and Places) Talk and was replaced by The Correspondents.
+Julius Babao, Cathy Yang and Mari Kaimo serve as the final hosts.

 Format

 The program was a 60-minute news magazine program produced by the News and Current Affairs Department of ABS-CBN Broadcasting Corporation.
 As its title suggests, the program provided incisive and investigative accounts on important events and significant personages that shapes the Filipino nation.

 Divided into three independent segments, each episode of The Inside Story endeavors to enrich the national consciousness of the viewing public and help mold public opinion by providing them with vignettes of both contemporary and indigenous culture.

 Geared for an audience of young professionals, as well as policy-makers and decision-makers, The Inside Story has observed a steadily growing viewership among students, who consider the program's accurate reportage and engaging visual elements a good reference for socio-cultural and political concerns, not only in the local scenario but in the global village as well.